 The 555 Timer IC is one of the most popular and most frequently used integrated circuits.
 It performs an array of timing tasks in the electronic circuits and there is a huge list of experiments that can be performed with 555 IC.
 That is why it is very popular for electronics hobbyists.

 Must Read 555 Timer Projects

 But before using this IC, you should check whether it is working or not.
 So, in this project, We are going to learn how a simple IC testing circuit is built that can be used as a 555 Timer IC Testing Circuit and determine whether the 555 IC is working or not.

 Brief Description About 555 Timer IC

-Before going to built this project, a few important things you need to know before understanding how the 555 Timer IC testing circuit works.
+Before going to build this project, a few important things you need to know before understanding how the 555 Timer IC testing circuit works.
 The first thing is that the 555 IC is available in an 8-pin dual-in-line package (DIP).

 While the second one about 555 Timer IC is that it has three modes of operation: Astable, Monostable and Bistable.
 The circuit implemented in this project is basically an Astable Mode of operation of the 555 Timer IC.